Leros

 Dodecanese, Greece

 Leros is a green island in the Dodecanese and an ideal destination for relaxing holidays.
 The island is widely known for its beauty, its beaches and impressive landscapes.
-On Ferryhopper you will find information about holidays in Leros, its beaches, attractions, villages and ferry services.
-Book the cheapest ferry tickets and set sail to the beautiful island of Artemis!

-crystal waters at Leros' port
+Crystal waters at Leros' port in Greece

 Impressive, crystal-clear waters at the port of Lakki, Leros